piyushmishra12/piyushmishra12/README.md

 - I'm a PhD student @ the Maths Insitute of Marseille & Fresnel Institute in the beautiful Mediterranean coast of France.
 - I try to develop AI algorithms for tracking intracellular particles to infer physiological dynamics.
 - I completed a Masters in Computational and Mathematical Biology from Aix-Marseille University.
 I graduated at the top of my cohort.
-- I completed a Bachelors in Computer Science and Engineering from the International Institute of Information Technology in Bhubaneswar in the Eastern Indian coast.
+- I completed a Bachelors in Computer Science and Engineering from the International Institute of Information Technology in Bhubaneswar in the scenic Eastern Indian coast.
 - I am fluent in Hindi, Odia, English and French.
 - I sometimes blog at [The Anxious Journal](https://anxiousjournal.substack.com/).